Move-In Checklist

 Submit your Room Condition Report (RCR)

-Note: This link provided above is shared in case a resident deletes or cannot find the email.
+Note: This link is only provided above in case a resident deletes or cannot find the email.
 Do not submit this form until after you check-in.

 Many residents choose to loft or bunk the bed(s) in their room to create more floor and storage space.

 We encourage residents to do this themselves (we have easy-to-follow directions, and mallets can be checked-out from the Information Desk).
-Alternately, if you are unable or do not want to do it yourself, you can submit a Fix It request after you arrive.
+Alternatively, if you are unable or do not want to do it yourself, you can submit a Fix It request for help after you arrive.

 Please note: Due to space limitations, the bed arrangement in some of our rooms cannot be changed.
 A list of these rooms is available in the “Exceptions” section of the Lofting & Beds webpage.
 Incoming residents should review this list after receiving their housing assignments.